 Hawaii is now allowing travelers to bypass quarantine if they present a negative COVID-19 test.
 The COVID-19 test must be an FDA approved NAAT test from a CLIA-approved laboratory taken no more than 72 hours before your final flight to Hawaii departs.

-Step 3: Upload Your Test Results Before Boarding Your Flight to Hawaii
+Step 3: Upload Your Test Results or Proof of Vaccination Before Boarding Your Flight to Hawaii

 Once your results come in, upload them to your Safe Travel account.
 Then make sure to fill out the health questionnaire 24 hours prior to departure.
 Once both of these things are done, you will receive a QR code needed for boarding your flight and entry into Hawaii.
 You must have your COVID-19 test results prior to boarding.

-Make sure to keep a printed copy of your negative COVID-19 results just in case you are asked to present them at your hotel.
+Make sure to keep a printed copy of your negative COVID-19 results or vaccination card just in case you are asked to present them at your hotel.

 What if I've been vaccinated?